Experience-Monks/adviser-plugin-lighthouse/docs/rules/lighthouse.md

 Required

-### scores
+### score

-Object with string / float pairs.
-Each key corresponds to the lighthouse audit section.
+float value.
+Each key (lighthoust/*) corresponds to the lighthouse audit section.
 The rule will ensure the section score meets or surpasses the provided float value or otherwise throw and error.

 Default Value:
 ```
-{
-  "performance": 0.8,
-  "accessibility": 0.8,
-  "best-practices": 0.8,
-  "seo": 0.8,
-  "pwa": 0
-}
+0.8
 ```

 Example:
 ```
 {
-  "performance": 0.90,
-  "accessibility" 0.90,
-  "seo": 0.90,
-  "best-practices:" 0.90,
-  "pwa" 0.50
+  "lighthouse/performance": ["error", {"score": 0.9}]
 }
 ```